Selvarajah-Vinushaanth/moneymanager/README.md

   cd money-manager

 ### Backend Setup
-  Navigate to the backend folder: cd backend
+  -Navigate to the backend folder:
+  -cd backend
-  Install backend dependencies :using npm install Configure the database
+  -Install backend dependencies : using npm install
+  -Configure the database
-  Set up a MySQL database.
+  -Set up a MySQL database.
-  Edit config/db.js with your MySQL credentials (host, user, password, database).
+  -Edit config/db.js with your MySQL credentials (host, user, password, database).
-  Run the backend server:
+  -Run the backend server:
    node server.js
-  The backend will run at http://localhost:5000.
+  -The backend will run at http://localhost:5000.

 ### Frontend Setup
-  Navigate to the frontend folder: cd ../frontend
+  -Navigate to the frontend folder:
+  -cd ../frontend
-  Install frontend dependencies:
+  -Install frontend dependencies:
    npm install
-  Run the frontend server:
+  -Run the frontend server:
    npm start
   The frontend will run at http://localhost:3000.